 As an Asian-interest sorority, Sigma Psi Zeta differs from Pan-Hellenic Greek sororities in that it is a smaller and thus more tight-knit organization.
-From its establishment in 2004, Sigma has built a close relationship between alumnae and active sisters, which has proven useful as they provide invaluable professional advice and connections for life after Penn.
-Being a smaller sorority allows our members to have a deep connection with each of her sisters, thereby forming close friendships, and more opportunities for leadership and growth.
+Since its establishment in 2004, Sigma has built a close relationship between its alumnae and active sisters, which has proven useful as they provide invaluable professional advice and connections for life after Penn.
+The smaller, more cohesive environment also fosters the development of deep connections among sisters, thereby forming close relationships and opportunities for leadership and growth.
 Last but not least, our organization is small enough for every voice to be heard, but large enough to affect change in Penn’s community and beyond.

 What can I expect from a “typical” Sigma sister?

 There is no “typical” Sigma sister.
-Sisterhood is not a mold for women to fit into.
-Nor does it make each sister who she is.
-Each sister contributes her talent, idealism, devotion, and energy to Sigma, giving our sisterhood the character it has today.
+Sisterhood is not a mold for women to fit into, more is it the sole identifying factor of a woman.
+Each sister contributes her talent, commitment, and energy to Sigma, giving our sisterhood the character it has today.
 With the unique bonds and special memories formed as sisters, we hope that each sister will change our sisterhood, helping it to grow and evolve through time.

 Does Sigma have a brother fraternity?

 Sigma Psi Zeta Sorority, Inc. does not have a brother fraternity.
-As a sorority that prizes strong, independent women, we have made a deliberate choice to remain unaffiliated with another Greek organization.
+Sigma champions strength and independence, and was founded with those two values in mind.
+We respect and uphold our founders’ vision, and have made a deliberate choice to remain unaffiliated with another Greek organization.

 Does Sigma haze?

-Sigma Psi Zeta National enforces a strict non-hazing policy.
-Our organization’s national philanthropy is “to combat the violence against women.”
-With this in mind, we are against the disrespect of women in all its myriad forms.
+Nationwide, Sigma Psi Zeta enforces a strict non-hazing policy.
+In fact, our organization’s national philanthropy is “to combat the violence against women.”
+With this in mind, we are against the disrespect of women in all its myriad of forms.
 Subsequently, we do not mentally, physically, or emotionally degrade our pledges.
 To do so would work against the ties of loyalty, allegiance, and dedication that we aim to create.

 Absolutely!
 Although we are an Asian-interest sorority, we welcome women of all races, ethnicities, and nationalities.
 In fact, we are the most diverse national Asian-interest sorority in terms of race and ethnicity.